Why do I find it difficult to lose weight?

 Without surgery, around 90% of people with obesity eventually regain the weight they’ve lost.
 The author of this blog is a strong advocate of weight loss surgery.

 The risk of ongoing moderate to severe obesity generally outweighs the risk of surgery

 What are the health benefits of weight loss?

-The cancer risks of obesity are perhaps less well known.
-The lancet recently published a study into the effects of obesity on 22 different cancer and found that obesity is linked to 17 of them – some of the links are known to be very strong associations.
+The cancer risks of a high BMI are perhaps less well known.
+The lancet published a study into the effects of obesity on 22 different cancer and found that obesity is linked to 17 of them.
+Some of these links between weight and cancer are strong associations.

 1: Li Z, Maglione M, Ti W, et al. Meta-analysis: pharmacologic treatment of obesity.
 Ann Intern Med 2005;142:532–46.Women of reproductive age

 2: Nieuwenhuis-Ruifrok AE, Kuchenbecker WK, Hoek A, Middleton P, Norman RJ.
 Insulin sensitizing drugs for weight loss in women of reproductive age who are overweight or obese: systematic review & metanalysis.